ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert emails/_index.md

 Butler:
   ...
   ...
-  # Qlik Sense related links used in notification messages (currently emails)
+  # Qlik Sense related links used in notification messages
   qlikSenseUrls:
     qmc: <Link to Qlik Sense QMC>
     hub: <Link to Qlik Sense Hub>
   ...
   ...
-  # Info needed to send email notifications when for example reloads fail.
+  # Settings needed to send email notifications when for example reload tasks fail.
   # Reload failure notifications assume a log appender is configured in Sense AND that the UDP server in Butler is running.
   emailNotification:
     enable: false
-    reladTaskAborted:
+    reloadTaskAborted:
       enable: false
       rateLimit: 600                                  # Min seconds between emails for a given taskID.
 Defaults to 5 minutes.
-      headScriptLogLines: 0                           # # of lines from start of script to include in email
+      headScriptLogLines: 15                           # # of lines from start of script to include in email
-      tailScriptLogLines: 25                          # # of lines from end of script to include in email
+      tailScriptLogLines: 15                          # # of lines from end of script to include in email
       priority: high                                  # high/normal/low
       subject: 'Qlik Sense reload aborted: "{{taskName}}"'  # Email subject.
 Can use template fields
       bodyFileDirectory: config/email_templates       # Directory where email body template files are stored
       htmlTemplateFile: aborted-reload                # Name of email body template file to use
-      fromAdress: Qlik Sense (no-reply) <qliksense-noreply@ptarmiganlabs.com>
+      fromAdress: Qlik Sense (no-reply) <qliksense-noreply@mydomain.com>
       toAdress:                                       # Array of email addresses to which the notification email will be sent
         - <Email address 1>
         - <Email address 2>
     reladTaskFailure:
       enable: false
       rateLimit: 600                                  # Min seconds between emails for a given taskID.
 Defaults to 5 minutes.
-      headScriptLogLines: 30                          # # of lines from start of script to include in email
+      headScriptLogLines: 15                          # # of lines from start of script to include in email
-      tailScriptLogLines: 25                          # # of lines from end of script to include in email
+      tailScriptLogLines: 15                          # # of lines from end of script to include in email
       priority: high                                  # high/normal/low
       subject: 'Qlik Sense reload failed: "{{taskName}}"'   # Email subject.
 Can use template fields
       bodyFileDirectory: config/email_templates       # Directory where email body template files are stored